-Get to know our nearshore good practices for boosting the relationship with your software development partner
+Get to know our good practices for boosting the relationship with your software development partner

-Nearshore.
-You’ve probably heard the word countless times, and chances are, you’ve had your doubts about this kind of outsourcing.
-By now, you must be aware at least of some of the nearshore benefits.
-There are many reasons why companies are leaning towards it: tighter budgets, access to more expertise, better communication than offshoring and more.
+There are many reasons why companies keep choosing to outsource their digital product development: tighter budgets, access to more expertise, good communication and more.
 Like any work dynamic, it has its areas for improvement and there are common mistakes people tend to make.

-I am part of a nearshore development company based in Uruguay and Colombia that has been working with clients in the US for over 10 years, offering web app and mobile development, UX/UI design, Machine Learning solutions and more recently, Product Discovery phases.
-Along the way, we’ve helped many companies that were already familiar with nearshoring, but we’ve also met others that were new to this kind of work dynamic.
+I am part of a digital product design and development company based in Uruguay and Colombia that has been working with clients in the US for over 10 years, offering web app and mobile development, Product Strategy, Product Design, Product Growth, and Machine Learning solutions.
+Along the way, we’ve helped many companies that were already familiar with outsourcing, but we’ve also met others that were new to this kind of work dynamic.

 While working with different companies, we’ve learned a fair amount about forging good relationships.
-We realize it can take some getting used to if you are new to the nearshore modality, but it brings endless benefits.
-If you have doubts about how you can create and maintain a good relationship with your team, here are some nearshore good practices.
+We realize it can take some getting used to if you are new to outsourcing these parts of your digital product development, but it brings endless benefits.
+If you have doubts about how you can create and maintain a good relationship with your team, here are some good practices.

 Have a communication plan